antarctica/MeshiPhi/docs/html/_sources/index.rst.txt

 ======================================

 MeshiPhi is a tool for the discretisation of environmental data with a non uniform resolution based on the variance of the data.
-This software package has been developed by the **British Antarctic Survey** (BAS), initially as part of a route planning tool for the BAS research vessel RRS Sir David Attenborough, though it can be applied to any geospatial data.
+This software package has been developed by the **British Antarctic Survey** (BAS).
+It was initially designed as part of a `route planning tool <https://github.com/antarctica/PolarRoute>`_ for the BAS research vessel RRS Sir David Attenborough, although it can be applied to any geospatial data.
 The software is written in Python and is open source.

 The package contains limited plotting functionality, which is described in the :ref:`Mesh Plotting` section.
-For extended plotting functionality, we recommend using the GeoPlot package, which is also developed by BAS.
-This is available at the following GitHub repository: `GeoPlot <https://github.com/antarctica/GeoPlot>`_
+For extended plotting functionality, we recommend using the GeoPlot package, which was also developed at BAS.
+This is available from the following GitHub repository: `GeoPlot <https://github.com/antarctica/GeoPlot>`_

-For more information on the project, please visit the `PolarRoute website <https://www.bas.ac.uk/project/autonomous-marine-operations-planning/>`_ and follow our `GitHub repository <https://github.com/antarctica/meshiphi>`_.
+For more information on the project, please visit the `AMOP website <https://www.bas.ac.uk/project/autonomous-marine-operations-planning/>`_ and follow our `GitHub repository <https://github.com/antarctica/meshiphi>`_.